fkthebez/Animetard/README.md

 Maybe not retard-oriented enough, so there may be more updates to further help the retard.

+Just download as .zip and move into `stable-diffusion-webui/extensions`.

-license is SPDX : 0BSD, for more info read LICENSE
+License is SPDX : 0BSD, for more info read LICENSE.